MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 Before you begin the tasks in this document, you must:

-- Set up Fraud Protection in an AAD tenant, as described in [Set up a trial version of Fraud Protection](promocode-set-up-dfp-trial-version.md).
+- Set up Fraud Protection in an AAD tenant, as described in [Set up a trial version of Dynamics 365 Fraud Protection](promocode-set-up-dfp-trial-version.md).

 ## Step 1: Prepare your historical data (data mapping)